ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 ### 4. HIRING, FIRING AND TEMPORARILY RETIRING

 Players are prone to injury, and even the biggest superstars can find themselves looking for work elsewhere if their injuries outweigh their abilities.
 After all, there are always fresh-faced rookies looking to make a name for themselves for a fraction of the cost!
-Similarly, coaches will often hire and firre Sideline Staff on a regular basis to manage their overheads.
+Similarly, coaches will often hire and fire Sideline Staff on a regular basis to manage their overheads.
 During this step of the post-game sequence a team may:

 * Spend any amount of gold from the Treasury to buy new players from your team roster and/or Sideline Staff and increase Team Value accordingly.
 * Fire any players and/or Sideline Staff who are no longer required, deleting them from the Team Draft list and reducing Team Value accordingly.